-In-House Tech Services: According to Talent Alpha's research, in 2022/23, many companies reduced the number of specialists sourced externally and focused on strengthening their teams.
+C talent alpha EXPERT view Al as an Intern Al transforming IT services Agnieszka Belowska - Gosławska, ABSL Vice-President, Technology The Al revolution has brought about a transformative impact on IT services across multiple industries, introducing unprecedented speed in software development.
+This increase in velocity is evident in the enhanced efficiency of IT professionals, allowing them to dedicate more time to high-value tasks instead of tedious, repetitive activities and to further drive business growth.
+This is particularly important for the development of the business services sector in Poland. where more and more knowledgebased services are being provided.
+Al-powered technologies will transform key IT areas such as quality assurance, process automation, data processing, data management, software development as well as testing.
+However, an important question remains: should we anticipate additional disruptions within a market where IT profes- In-House Tech Services: According to Talent Alpha's research, in 2022/23, many companies • reduced the number of specialists sourced externally and focused on strengthening their teams.
 In the AI domain, most companies prefer internal investment and can still cover their internal needs, meaning the expectations for outsourcing in this area are predicted to grow, albeit not as quickly as was once anticipated.
-Cybersecurity Importance: Global cybersecurity spending, including technology and services, was expected to rise by 13% to US \$223.8 billion in 2023, according to Canalys, and well above the market average.
+58 Cybersecurity Importance: Global cybersecurity spending, including technology • and services, was expected to rise by 13% to US \$223.8 billion in 2023, according to Canalys, and well above the market average.
 Automation and AI will be utilized to tackle growing security threats.
-A changing IT Role Structure: According to Talent Alpha, companies are increasingly interested in sourcing senior roles compared to mid and junior positions through recruitment and outsourcing.
+A changing IT Role Structure: According to Talent Alpha, companies are increasing, interested in sourcing senior roles compared Talent Alpha, companies are increasingly to mid and junior positions through recruitment and outsourcing.
 AI will strengthen this trend, as generative AI tools can take over easier tasks.
-Cloud Dominance and Multi-cloud Approach: Globally, according to Precedence Research the global cloud computing market size is going to be valued at USD 2297.37 billion by 2032 with a rise in registered CAGR of 17% between 2023 and 2032.
+Cloud Dominance and Multi-cloud Approach: Globally, according to Precedence Research • the global cloud computing market size is going to be valued at USD 2297.37 billion by 2032 with a rise in registered CAGR of 17% between 2023 and 2032.
 A large proportion of this growth will be driven by AI, web3, and the Metaverse.
 More companies will choose private ecosystems for financial reasons and data protection, utilizing multi-cloud, private clouds, and edge clouds enabled by Kubernetes.
-According to Talent Alpha's research, AI is seen as a potential area of growth for IT services companies and departments, as it will: - Enhance Tech Work Efficiency: Al can generate, fix/debug code, prepare documentation, and further develop ideas and solutions, making tech work more efficient. - Simplify Supportive Functions: All can more easily support marketing, sales, and administrative functions. - Aid Product Upgrades: Al can replace less effective parts of products with simpler solutions and add new functionalities. - Enable Product Creation: All can generate new products based on Al, allowing purely service companies to start investing in their products during downturns. - Facilitate Planning and Predictions: Al can make business more predictable and enhance overall effectiveness. - Open New Cooperation Possibilities: Al-supported cloud tools can connect companies and open up new collaboration opportunities.
-THE FUTURE OF WORK REPORT Salesforce's State of IT report stated that 86% of IT leaders believed generative AI would soon play a prominent role in their organizations.
+According to Talent Alpha's research, AI is seen as a potential area of growth for IT services companies and departments, as it will: - Enhance Tech Work Efficiency: Al can generate, fix/debug code, prepare documentation, and further develop ideas and solutions, making tech work more efficient. - Simplify Supportive Functions: Al can more easily support marketing, sales, and administrative functions. - Aid Product Upgrades: AI can replace less effective parts of products with simpler solutions and add new functionalities. - Enable Product Creation: AI can generate new products based on AI, allowing purely service companies to start investing in their products during downturns. - Facilitate Planning and Predictions: Al can make business more predictable and enhance overall effectiveness. - Open New Cooperation Possibilities: Al-supported cloud tools can connect companies and open up new collaboration opportunities.
+Salesforce's State of IT report stated that 86% of IT leaders believed generative AI would soon play a prominent role in their organizations.
 IT departments, using automation, reported an average of 1.9 hours saved per week per employee.
 However, IT departments are being challenged, as they need to gain more efficiency from current resources, with 82% of IT leaders saying their departments needed to better demonstrate business value before they could plan future significant growth.
 WHAT ABOUT JUNIOR STAFF IN IT?